BietSoft/brixx.docs/brixx-decision-script/README.md

 ## &lt;Field&gt;

 Adds a `Field` object for the Brixx decision table.
-Can be used for input and output elements.
+Must be included in a `input` or `output` section.

 `{String} [default]` - the Brixx decision table field default input value.